elunna/nerfhack-changelog/README.md

 * **do_not_flip_soko:** Enables player to choose whether they want Sokoban levels to be flipped.
 If enabled, incurs Sokoban penalty for each level used.
 * **invweight:** Show weights of objects in inventory
 * **autostairtravel:** Allow fast travel to stairs with < and >
+* **hide_old_spells:** This option allows the player to control whether spells with 0% retention show up in the spellcasting menu.

 ### Wizmode features
 * The #wizcrown command has been added for testing crowning (Evil)